-Choosing to hire a lawyer to represent you can bring you the intense advocacy, legal expertise, and litigation experience you need to win your case.
-Like all professional services, however, an attorney's legal help likely will not be free.
-Most lawyers offer a range of fee payment options so clients can find the best fit for their budget, and all lawyers have fee agreements that inform clients of any additional costs up front.
+Hiring a lawyer to represent you can bring you the intense advocacy, legal expertise, and litigation experience you need to win your case.
+However, like all professional services, an attorney's legal help likely will not be free.
+Most lawyers offer a range of fee payment options so clients can find the best fit for their budget, and all lawyers have fee agreements that inform clients of any additional costs upfront.

 Factors Affecting Attorney Fees

 Lawyers generally can choose how much to charge clients.
-The vast majority of states simply require an attorney's rates to be reasonable, with no explicit maximum dollar amount.
-Many factors affect how an attorney sets his or her rates, such as:
+Most states require an attorney's rates to be "reasonable," with no explicit maximum dollar amount.
+Many factors affect how an attorney sets their rates, such as:

-- The lawyer's experience or specialization in the area of law
+- The lawyer's experience or specialization in that area of law

 - The complexity of the case